-A Complainant and/or Respondent may decline to participate in the investigative or Formal Complaint resolution process.
+A Complainant and/or Respondent may decline to participate in the investigative or complaint resolution process.
 The College may continue the process without the Complainant's and/or Respondent's participation.
-If a party or witness declines to submit to cross-examination at a live hearing, the Title IX Decisionmaker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+In most cases, a refusal to participate in the investigative process will preclude a Complainant or Respondent from appealing any determination.
+This determination will be made in the discretion of the College.